| | Cooperatives:

 It should contain:

-By organizing and registering a cooperative, you have taken the first steps toward helping prospective cooperative member make fuller use of their resources.
+| How To Manage Your Cooperative | By organizing and registering a cooperative, you have taken the first steps toward helping prospective cooperative member make fuller use of their resources.
 The next steps requires a certain knowledge of management, of the provisions of laws affecting cooperatives, and most importantly, husbanding and channeling the coop's assets into productive investments so that they will grow.
 Here are some basic facts you have to know about managing and running cooperatives profitably.

 Does A Cooperative Follow A Basic Organizational Structure?